Every child deserves the opportunity to choose a different path.

 YMEC usually takes place during a school week, and we know balancing academics with personal growth is important.
 Many schools across Kauai support approved absences for youth attending the camp.
 Some schools, however, may ask parents or guardians to notify teachers or administration directly to ensure all accommodations are arranged.

-Keala to Success, Empowerment, and Initiative Program (KSEIP)
+Keala to Success, Empowerment, & Initiative Program

 4-week program in two phases.